daneoj/Doomers_RayCast_API/index.md

 - Draws the most recent Raycasts that have been stored by the RCCamera after raycasting onto a GridMap.

 getHorizonLine()
+- Returns the height of the horizon line the raycaster renders at.

 setHorizonLine(height)
+- Sets the height of the horizon line the raycaster renders at.

 moveHorizonLine(d)
-- Getter/Setter/Mover for the horizon line the raycaster renders with.
+- Moves the height of the horizon line the raycaster renders at.

 getFishEye()